This post may contain affiliate links. You can view our affiliate disclosure here.

 You can get a free handicap after posting scores for three rounds.
 Games such as skins, stableford, Nassau and match play are available.

-SwingU Premium, which costs $9.99/month or $99.99/year, is an AI-powered digital caddie and instruction platform.
+SwingU Premium (monthly or yearly subscription) is an AI-powered digital caddie and instruction platform.
 It offers a number of powerful features that include:

 - “Plays Like” yardages which are based on factors like elevation, temperature, humidity, wind, and barometric pressure